Nerve Pain and Numbness

 • a potent multivitamin that includes the whole B vitamin complex and a broad spectrum of antioxidants (vitamin C, carotenoids, selenium and others)

-• a supplement of acetyl-L-carnitine (500 mg, three times daily with meals).
+• a supplement of acetyl-L-carnitine (500 mg, three times daily with meals)

 Some people also take magnesium, a mineral essential for nerve function.
 The recommended maximum daily dose for magnesium is 350 mg daily, though doses of 500 to 600 mg per day may be needed by some people to see benefit.
 Doses above 350 mg of magnesium daily can cause diarrhea.
 Magnesium glycinate may be better tolerated than other forms.
+Always talk to your pharmacist about which forms of magnesium are safe for you to take with your medicines.

 Reducing pressure on feet or hands